-In connection with the IPO we entered into the TRA with the Alclear Members that provides for the payment by us to the Alclear Members of 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax or franchise tax that we actually realize (computed using simplifying assumptions to address the impact of state and local taxes) as a result of (i) any increase in tax basis in Alclear's assets resulting from (a) exchanges by the Alclear Members (or their transferees or other assignees) of Alclear Units (along with the corresponding shares of our Class C Common Stock or Class D Common Stock, as applicable) for shares of our Class A common stock, \$0.00001 par value per share ("Class A Common Stock") or Class B common stock, \$0.00001 par value per share ("Class B Common Stock") or Class B common stock, par value \$0.00001 per share ("Class C Common Stock") or Class C common stock, \$0.00001 per share ("Class C Common Stock") or Class C common stock, \$0.00001 per share ("Class C Common Stock") or Class B common stock, \$0.00001 per share ("Class C Common Stock") or Class D common stock, \$0.00001 per share ("Class C Common Stock") or Class D common stock, \$0.00001 per share ("Class C Common Stock") or Class D common stock, \$0.00001 per share ("Class C Common Stock") or Class D common stock, \$0.00001 per share ("Class D Common Stock") or Class D common stock, \$0.00001 per share ("Class D Common Stock") or Class D common Stock"), as the case may be, from Alclear Members (or their transferees or other assignees) or (b) payments under the TRA, and (ii) tax benefits related to imputed interest deemed arising as a result of payments made under the TRA.
+In connection with the IPO we entered into the TRA with the Alclear Members that provides for the payment by us to the Alclear Members of 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax or franchise tax that we actually realize (computed using simplifying assumptions to address the impact of state and local taxes) as a result of (i) any increase in tax basis in Alclear's assets resulting from (a) exchanges by the Alclear Members (or their transferees or other assignees) of Alclear Units (along with the corresponding shares of our Class C Common Stock or Class D Common Stock, as applicable) for shares of our Class A common stock, \$0.00001 par value per share ("Class B Common Stock") or Class B common stock, \$0.00001 par value per share ("Class B Common Stock") as applicable, and purchases of Alclear Units and corresponding shares of Class C common stock, par value \$0.00001 per share ("Class C Common Stock") or Class D common stock, \$0.00001 par value per share ("Class D Common Stock" and, together with the Class A Common Stock, Class B Common Stock and Class C Common Stock, collectively, "Common Stock"), as the case may be, from Alclear Members (or their transferees or other assignees) or (b) payments under the TRA, and (ii) tax benefits related to imputed interest deemed arising as a result of payments made under the TRA.